 Subordinated liabilities consist of one Subordinated Revolving Credit Agreement with the Ultimate Parent dated May 29, 2009.
-The maturity date and interest rate of the subordinated note at December 31, 2014 was as follows:
+On May 31, 2015, the credit agreement was amended to extend the maturity date and modify the interest rate.
+The maturity date and interest rate of the subordinated note at June 30, 2015 was as follows:

-Subordinated Notes Maturity Date Interest Rate Par Value Subordinated Revolver July 31, 2016 5.35% \$ 100
+Subordinated Notes Maturity Date Interest Rate Par Value Subordinated Revolver July 31, 2022 2.78% \$ 100